sherwinPAGA/csgvMidTerm/readme.md

 ### Logo

 The logo features a stylized bar chart with four vertical bars of varying heights.
-The bars alternate in color between teal and navy blue.
+The bars alternate in color between cyan and dark blue.

-Running diagonally from the bottom left to the top right is a sharp, zigzagging arrow, also in navy blue.
+Running diagonally from the bottom left to the top right is a sharp, zigzagging arrow, also in dark blue.
 The arrow cuts through the bars, giving a sense of dynamic movement and growth, commonly associated with financial, business, or analytics themes.

 The overall design conveys progress, upward trends, and data-driven success.
 It's clean, modern, and likely suited for a business in finance, technology, analytics, or consulting.